alphasaft/Micro/docs/handbook.md

 `)
 ```

-We'll import `printAST` to pretty-print the result of our parsing :
+We'll import `printAst` to pretty-print the result of our parsing :

 ```js
 import { printAst } from "./micro/ast"